Network-Maritime-Complexity/GLSN-and-international-trade/code/README.md

 ## OS Requirements

 These scripts have been tested on *Windows10* operating system.
-The python package should be compatible with *Windows10* operating system.

 ### Installing Python on Windows

 Before setting up the package, users should have Python version 3.6 or higher, and several packages set up from Python 3.6.
 The latest version of python can be downloaded from the official website: https://www.python.org/

-The installation shall be completed in about 10 minutes.

 ## Hardware Requirements